-A person who believes they have been subject to a general protections contravention can lodge a complaint with the Fair Work Ombudsman (FWO).
+A person who believes they have been subject to a general protections contravention can request assistance from the Fair Work Ombudsman (FWO) by:

 The FWO can investigate allegations of contraventions of the general protections provisions.
 Where identified, the FWO can initiate legal action for penalties of up to $12,600 for an individual, or $63,000 for a corporation.